kshedden/case_studies/methods/power.md

 hypothesis is false, we want to have a high probability of rejecting it.

-Before proceeding, note that there are settings where we wish to consider statistical power, but the research does follow the "null hypothesis significance testing" paradigm.
+As noted above, there are settings where we wish to consider statistical power, but the research does follow the "null hypothesis significance testing" paradigm.
 For example, we may wish to design a study to